theorbtwo/theorbtwo.github.io/house-bits/floor-bits.md

 ---
+layout: default
 title: Floor Bits
 tags: house flooring
 ---

-So the other day, after attending the AGM of Westmill Solar and seeing the http://oxfordgreenhouse.co.uk guy talk about, er, his green house in Oxford, Jess and I got talking about what we wanted to do with the floor of the basement.
+So the other day, after attending the AGM of Westmill Solar and seeing the [Oxford Green House](http://oxfordgreenhouse.co.uk guy) talk about, er, his green house in Oxford, Jess and I got talking about what we wanted to do with the floor of the basement.
 In paticular, the basement isn't damp-proofed at all, and we want to both do that and put in underfloor heating in